When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

 \subsubsection{User-Level Reconstruction}

-To create a more stable and comprehensive signal, we aggregate information across all sessions for each of the 891 users in our dataset.
-For each user, we first generate a textual summary of the LLM's inference and reasoning for every individual session.
-We then concatenate these session summaries in chronological order, creating a longitudinal narrative of the LLM's evolving perception of the user over time.
-This complete, time-ordered text is then provided to the LLM in a final step to perform a holistic, user-level classification for each demographic attribute.
-This method allows the model to leverage not only the cumulative evidence but also any temporal patterns or shifts in the ad content a user is shown, preserving the temporal nature of a user's ad exposure history.
-For this more rigorous user-level evaluation, we introduce two stronger baseline models derived from Australian census data, which reflect the prior demographic distribution of the population (Table~\ref{tab:all_stats}).
+Building on the hierarchical aggregation pipeline defined in Section~\ref{sec:method_user}, we reconstruct longitudinal user profiles by synthesizing reasoning summaries across all sessions.
+This holistic approach allows the model to leverage cumulative evidence and temporal shifts in ad exposure over the user's entire history.
+For this more rigorous user-level evaluation, we introduce two stronger baseline models derived from Australian census data~\cite{ABS2021Census}, which reflect the prior demographic distribution of the population.
 The Prior-Mode baseline always predicts the majority class for each attribute.
-The Prior-Sampling baseline provides a more robust chance-level comparison by making predictions through random sampling from the census distribution; we report the mean and standard deviation of its performance over 1,000 independent runs in Table ~\ref{tab:user_performance}.
+The Prior-Sampling baseline provides a more robust chance-level comparison by making predictions through random sampling from the census distribution; we report the mean and standard deviation of its performance over 1,000 independent runs in Table~\ref{tab:user_performance}.
 To ensure a fair comparison, we harmonised our dataset with the census data.
 For all attributes, we excluded responses where users selected ``prefer not to say.''
 We excluded gender-diverse respondents from this analysis because the census prior reports only male and female categories.
 For education, we aligned with the higher education census distribution by merging all non-degree categories in our data into a single ``No Degree'' class.
-Census data for individual income, reported weekly, was annualised (i.e., multiplied by 52) and aligned perfectly with our income brackets.
+Census data for individual income, reported weekly, was annualised and aligned perfectly with our income brackets.
 For employment, we merged our two ``unemployed'' categories to match the census, which does not distinguish between looking for work or not; we also excluded ``retired'' individuals from this specific attribute's evaluation, as the census employment data pertains only to the labour force.
-Detailed statistics of the demographics of the Australian Census and Australian Federal Election Study are provided in Appendix~\ref{tab:all_stats}.
-We evaluate two versions of LLM: the standard Gemini 2.0 flash model and an augmented version, Gemini$^\dag$, which was provided with a prompt about the Australian cultural context.
-The user-level reconstruction prompt is provided in Figure \ref{fig:user_reconstruction_prompt}, and the augmented Australian context prompt is provided in Figure \ref{fig:user_reconstruction_prompt_au}.
+Detailed demographic statistics are based on the Australian Census~\cite{ABS2021Census} and the Australian Federal Election Study~\cite{cameron20222022}.
+We evaluate three versions of LLM: the standard Gemini 2.0 flash model, an augmented version, Gemini$^\dag$, which was provided with a prompt about the Australian cultural context and a ``Random Control'' group (where ad session order within a user is shuffled).
 This augmentation is designed to create a more equitable comparison with our census-derived baselines.
 Since the Prior-Sampling baseline inherently incorporates ``Australian context'' by drawing from national demographic data, providing the LLM with similar high-level contextual information ensures that our evaluation more accurately assesses the model's ability to infer information from ad content, rather than simply penalising it for a lack of geographical and cultural knowledge.